COVID-19 Vaccines

-METRO is pleased to offer COVID-19 vaccines and the newly released bivalent booster designed to target both the wild-type and Omicron viral strains.
+The holiday season is upon us and METRO is pleased to offer the Pfizer-Comirnaty COVID-19 vaccine to protect against the latest variants of the COVID-19 virus.
 Doses are available to patients, clients and community members ages 12* and up.
 You do not have to be a patient of METRO to receive the vaccine.
 Please see our vaccine clinic schedule and FAQs below!

 When you get your vaccine doses, ask about receiving a flu vaccine at the same time!

-METRO is now offering two-dose COVID primary series vaccines and the updated Pfizer or Moderna (bivalent) booster to patients and community members that meet the eligibility requirements, while supplies last.
-Visit this page or call us at (727) 321-3854 about vaccine clinic hours and appointments at our 4 locations across Tampa Bay.
+METRO is now offering the Pfizer-Comirnaty COVID-19 vaccine to patients and community members that meet the eligibility requirements, while supplies last.
+Visit this page or call us at (727) 321-3854 about vaccine clinic hours and appointments at our seven locations across Tampa Bay.

-Metro Inclusive Health can provide COVID-19 vaccines and boosters to people ages 12 and older.
+Metro Inclusive Health can provide the COVID-19 vaccine to people ages 12 and older.

 According to the CDC recommendation: